ttkdroid/TTKIOT-SB-DM/README.md

  9. Press the button with a Green arrow or go to menu Sketch>Upload
  10. The code will be compiled and uploaded to your board.

 Feel free to play around with this code and explore the board capabilities.
-This board can do anything anything that can be done with any ESP board.
+This board can do anything that can be done with any ESP board.